(CNN)Here's a look at the death penalty in the United States.

 According to the Criminal Justice Project of the NAACP, there are 2,620 people on death row in the United States as of January 1, 2020.

-Since 1976, when the death penalty was reinstated by the US Supreme Court, 1,513 people have been executed (as July 2020).
+Since 1976, when the death penalty was reinstated by the US Supreme Court, states have executed 1,516 people (as of July 2020).

 Since 1973, there have been 170 death row exonerations (as of July 2020).
 Twenty-nine of them are from the state of Florida.

-The US government has executed four people since 1988 when the federal death penalty statute was reinstated.
+The US government has executed six people since 1988 when the federal death penalty statute was reinstated.
 The first federal execution since 2003 took place in July 2020.

 According to the Criminal Justice Project of the NAACP, there are 53 women on death row in the United States as of January 1, 2020.